demisto/content/Packs/RadwareCloudServices/README.md

 **On AWS**

-Sign in to your AWS account and create a dedicated Amazon S3 bucket, which collects the generic logs that you want capture.
+Sign in to your AWS account and create a dedicated Amazon S3 bucket, which collects the generic logs that you want to capture.

 Follow these [docs](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Ingest-Generic-Logs-from-Amazon-S3) for further instructions on how to create a S3 bucket.